hashimmm/iiifoo/README.md

 Otherwise, SQLite may be used instead.

-For caching, the application can use Redis (but this may be skipped as a file cache may be used instead):
+For caching, the application can use Redis (but this may be skipped as a file cache or memcached may be used instead):
 ```bash
 wget http://download.redis.io/redis-stable.tar.gz
 tar xvzf redis-stable.tar.gz